found-a-vibe/vibesy-backend/README.md

-# One-Time Password Service
+# Vibesy Backend

-This is an OTP (One-Time Password) service built using Express.js.
+This is the Vibesy backend service built using Express.js.
 The service provides two main routes: `send` and `verify`, allowing users to send OTPs via email and verify them for authentication purposes.
 It uses the following technologies:

 - **SendGrid**: For sending OTPs via email.
 - **Firebase Admin SDK**: For secure user management.